justdoswift/justdoswift/src/content/blog/termofservice.md

 ## 8. Governing Law

-These Terms are governed by the laws of the State of **[Your Company State, e.g., Delaware or Wyoming]**, United States.
+These Terms are governed by the laws of the State of **Delaware**, United States.
 Any legal disputes shall be handled in the courts located in that state.

 ---